m0wmt/audio-guestbook/README.md

 ### Support Projects
 - rtc-test Quick test of the RTC with a button battery.
 - button-test Poject to test the logic of the audio guestbook without having to worry about messing up the main project.
-- monitor An ESP32 project (yet to be created) that will be used to monitor the status of the audio guestbook via wi-fi.
-Will only be available if the venue has mains power due to the power demands of wi-fi.
+- admin-monitor An ESP32 project (yet to be created) that will be used to monitor the status of the audio guestbook via wi-fi.
+Will only be available if the venue has mains power due to the power demands of wi-fi draining a battery too quickly.

 ## Requirements
 - Power switch to turn recorder on/off